zirui-ray-liu/zirui-ray-liu.github.io/_pages/about.md

 Harbin Insuitute of Technology, Harbin, China

 ### News
+- Our new work [kivi](https://arxiv.org/pdf/2402.02750.pdf) shows that 2-bit is enough for representing KV Cache!
+It can improve inference throughput by **3X** and provide direct support for **long context**.
+Please check our [code](https://github.com/jy-yuan/KIVI?tab=readme-ov-file) to have a try.

 - Our [Memory-Efficient LLM fine-tuning](https://arxiv.org/abs/2305.15265) work is covered by [Rice CS New](https://csweb.rice.edu/news/rice-cs-xia-ben-hu-investigates-llms-and-likely-applications).

 - Three paper accepted to Neurips.